Kaggle/kagglehub/README.md

 import kagglehub
 from kagglehub import KaggleDatasetAdapter

-# Load a DataFrame with a specific version of a CSV, then remove a column
+# Load a Dataset with a specific version of a CSV, then remove a column
 dataset = kagglehub.load_dataset(
     KaggleDatasetAdapter.HUGGING_FACE,
     "unsdsn/world-happiness/versions/1",